-Whether a neighbor who wandered in out of curiosity or a genuinely interested prospect, it's smart to follow up with open house attendees.
-If the latter, this email sets a proactive and polite tone for the rest of your business relationship.
+Whether you have a previously established relationship with the prospect through a private showing or an open house, it's smart to follow up.
+If it’s the latter, this email sets a proactive and polite tone for the rest of your business relationship.

 Thank them for their time and remind them of the home’s most attractive attributes.
 Then tease another home, and leave them wondering what “surprises" it holds.
 Sure, they can probably find it online, but they’ll still be curious to uncover the house’s secrets in person.

-Thanks so much for stopping by the open house for [address] last Sunday.
+Thanks so much for stopping by [address] last Sunday.
 It was great to meet you!

-But before we jump into anything serious, I’d love to learn more about what you’re looking for in a new home.
-I also want to share my approach to the homebuying process, to make sure I’m the right fit for you.
-If you’d like to set up a time to meet, click this link to book time on my calendar: [Link to Meeting tool]
+Before we jump into anything serious, I’d love to learn more about what you’re looking for in a new home.
+I also want to share my approach to the homebuying process to make sure I’m the right fit for you.
+If you’d like to set up a time to meet, click this link to book a schedule on my calendar: [Link to Meeting tool]

-No one wants to feel pressured into buying a particular home or choosing a particular realtor.
-In this email, you’ve acknowledged their interest in the open house, but also offered a wider selection of homes in the neighborhood.
+No one wants to feel pressured into buying a particular home or choosing a specific real estate agent.
+In this email, you have acknowledged their interest in the open house and offered a wider selection of homes in the neighborhood.

-You’ve also hinted at your expertise -- without overtly saying, “I’m the best and you’d be crazy not to work with me."
-Communicate that the right fit is your primary objective, and you’re sure to set yourself apart from pushier agents.
+You’ve also hinted at your expertise without overtly saying, “I’m the best, and you’d be remiss not to work with me."
+Communicate that the right fit is your primary objective, and you are sure to set yourself apart from eager and pushy agents.

-Thanks for stopping by Sunday’s open house for [address].
+Thanks for your interest in the property at [address].
 It was a pleasure meeting you.
-As you’ve probably heard, this house is currently under contract.
+As you have probably heard, this house is currently under contract.